webmastersmith/notes/Databases/SQL/SQL_CRUD.md

-# Create Read Update Delete
+# SQL Create Read Update Delete

 - Use single quotes only!